Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Height function and its multipoint fluctuations

 \subsection{Definition of the height function}

-Let $\Pc$ be a polygon from our class (\S \ref{sub:affine_transform_and_the_class_of_polygons}).
-Fix a tiling of $\Pc$.
+Let $\Pc$ be a polygon from our class (Section~\ref{subaffinetransformandtheclassofpolygons}).
+Fix a tiling of $\Pc $.
 It is possible to define the \emph{height function} of this tiling which at every position $(x,n)\in\Pc$ is equal to

-Clearly, this implies that the height function is constant on each horizontal plateau consisting of lozenges of type $\lozl$, see Fig.~\ref{fig:GFF_height}.
+Clearly, this implies that the height function is constant on each horizontal plateau consisting of lozenges of type $\lozl$; see Figure~\ref{figGFFheight}.

-With every tiling one can associate three families of nonintersecting lattice paths (e.g., see \cite[\S2.5]{Petrov2012}).
-Nonintersecting paths in one of these families shown on Fig.~\ref{fig:path_HS} (left) can serve as ``level lines'' of the height function.
+With every tiling one can associate three families of nonintersecting lattice paths; for example, see \citet{Petrov2012}, Section~2.5.

+Nonintersecting paths in one of these families shown in Figure~\ref{figpathHS} (left) can serve as ``level lines'' of the height function.
 Namely, $h(x,n)$ at a given point is equal to the number of these nonintersecting paths lying between $(x,n)$ and the line $n=0$.
-See also Fig.~\ref{fig:polygon_tiling_particles} where the tiling is extended so that formula (\ref{height_function_definition}) and the interpretation with the ``level lines'' make full sense.
+See also Figure~\ref{figpolygontilingparticles} where the tiling is extended so that formula (\ref{heightfunctiondefinition}) and the interpretation with the ``level lines'' make full sense.